deislabs/bindle/docs/bindle-spec.md

 Bindles are good for expressing the relationship between related chunks of data.
 Here are some examples of how Bindle may be used.

 ### Packaging a website.
 Bindle could be used to model a website by storing each HTML page, image, script, and stylesheet a `parcel`, and then creating an `invoice` that listed each parcel.

 As the website changed and evolved, the `invoice` would be versioned (e.g. `v1.0.1`, then `v1.0.2`...).
 When the website is deployed, the deployment target inspects the `invoice` to see which `parcel`s changed.
 Then it installs just the changed `parcel`s.
 This can drastically cut down the amount of data that must be moved around with each website deployment

 ### Packaging Programming Language Dependencies

 Bindle can be used to package an application and its dependencies.
 For example, a typical Node.js application has many dependencies.
 A Bindle may describe the top-level application.

 The first `parcel` in the invoice may point to the main application, while the rest of the `parcels` point to the specific dependencies of that application (i.e. the `package.lock` file would be represented as a list of `parcel`s).

 During deployment, the Bindle manager could deploy just the resources that have changed since the last deployment.

 This is an illustration of how this might work for a programming language.
 Of course, in this case it might not add value over above NPM, but one could imagine implementing a programming language dependency manager that uses Bindle as a backend.

 ### An Operating System Package Manager

 Bindle can be used to package program like a traditional package manager.
 In this case, an application binary is packaged as a `parcel`, and all of its dependencies are also packaged as `parcel`s.
 Bindle can tell very quickly and precisely whether a program's dependencies are present and at the correct version.

 Moreover, Bindle supports conditional groups, which means a single package could allow the user to conditionally install some behaviors, add-ons, and dependencies.
 Examples that Bindle can support:

 - My application requires a Borne-style shell, which could be Bash, Korn, Zsh, or Busybox.
 At least one of these must be present.
 - My application has several optional add-ons that the user can choose from (though none are required).
 - My application needs to have at least one web server installed, but if the user chooses to install Apache, it must also install a special Apache module.
 Bindle can express these kinds of conditional chains.

 ### A Really Awesome Distributed Execution Environment in WebAssembly

 Bindle can express that on some systems, one `parcel` will do the trick, while on another system, a different `parcel` should be chosen.
 Furthermore, it can enable one system to request of another system that it needs the other system to run a very specific workload on its behalf.

 If that doesn't make sense, you haven't seen Stargazer Tian-yan yet.

 ## Top-level Generalizations

 - Unless stated otherwise, all text MUST be encoded as UTF-8
 - Bindle uses the TOML format for text files.
 See the [TOML specification](https://toml.io/en/v1.0.0-rc.2).
 - The specification is intended to be cross-platform, covering Windows, macOS, and a variety of UNIXes
 - The term _version_ in this spec refers to [Semantic Versioning](https://semver.org) unless stated otherwise

 ## The Specifications

 - Start with the [Invoice Specification](invoice-spec.md) to learn about the top-level description of a Bindle
 - The [Parcel Specification](parcel-spec.md) describes the parts of a parcel
- - The [Label Specification](label-spec) descries a parcel's label TOML file
+- The [Label Specification](label-spec.md) descries a parcel's label TOML file
- - The [Protocol Specification](protocol-spec) describes how Bindles are transported from place to place, and how parcels are intelligently fetched based on need.
+- The [Protocol Specification](protocol-spec.md) describes how Bindles are transported from place to place, and how parcels are intelligently fetched based on need.

- And for reference, if TOML is new for you, read the
+- The [Signing Specification](signing-spec.md) describes how Bindles may be signed and verified
+- The [Standalone Bindle Specification](standalond-bindle-spec.md) describes a format for packaging up a Bindle into a portable artifact